Basicprogrammer10/connorcode-writing/afire/afire-update-4.md

 The Rate limit extension got a performance enhancement when running with thread pool.

+Request parsing had gotten a performance boost and should now use less memory.

+When afire is building the HTTP response it will not add the Content-Length or any default headers that are already present.

 ## 🗑 Removed Things

 The `ignore_trailing_path_slash` feature was removed in favor or it always being active.

-Removed the unhinged build script that I used for genarating the Readme from the lib.rs doc comments.
+Removed the unhinged build script that I used for generating the README from the lib.rs doc comments.
 Turns out that you can import files as doc comments: `#![doc = include_str!("../README.md")]`.

+Removed the Request.raw_data field because it was about doubling the size of the Request instance.

+Removed the Request::body_string function in favor of String::from_utf8() because it gives more control if you want to use the from_utf8_lossy,

 ## 😺 Conclusion

+welp,,, thats all folks.

+This update had a lot of good changes, hopefully I release version 1.3.0 next month.
+Hopefully I get to adding socket keep alive support which would make it about as fast as actix, which would be really cool.
+I'm also looking into data streaming for requests and responses so it doesn't need to load lots of data into memory to send it through the socket.